ayrat555/evil_crc32c/README.md

 # EvilCrc32c

 "Evil" version of the crc32c algorithm.
 It uses the bitwise arithmetic used in javascript, i.e. operands are converted to i32.
-It uses a rust nif.
+It uses a precompiled rust nif.

 ## Installation